google-research/growneuron/README.md

 cd growneuron
 ```

-Following script creates a virtual environment and
-installs the necessary libraries.
-Finally, it runs few tests.
+Following script installs the necessary libraries and runs few tests.
 ```bash
 bash run.sh
 ```

-We need to activate the virtual environment before running an experiment and
+Following will download the data and run the baseline experiment.
+If the
-download the dataset.
-Is data-set is already downloaded the path can be passed
+data is already downloaded use the `--data_dir` flag to pass the path.
-with `--data_dir` argument.
 ```bash
 python growneuron/cifar/main.py --output_dir=/tmp/cifar --download_data
 ```